bmstu-iu9/refal-5-lambda/docs/3-basics.en.md

 are finalized.
 If this verification is successful the program just terminates.
 In another case the program terminates with a fail-safe.
 The tests run environment can distinguish between these two cases and inform the user about failed launches.
-Another example are researches in the field of automatic program conversion and verification (e.g. by supercompilation).
+Another example is research in the field of automatic program conversion and verification (e.g. by supercompilation).
 In this case, an interesting math function is written in Refal.
 It is fed to the tool (e.g Refal-5 supercompiler SCP4 (\[1], \[2], \[3])) and then the conversion result or